DanielDFY/d3d12book/README.md

 * Chapter 06 Drawing in Direct3D
   * *Box* : Render a colored box with movable camera.
 * Chapter 07 Drawing in Direct3D Part II
-  * *Shapes*：Render a scene composed of spheres, cylinders, a box and a grid.
+  * *Shapes* ：Render a scene composed of spheres, cylinders, a box and a grid.
-  * *Land and Waves*:  Emulate rolling land and waving water by modifying the grid.
+  * *Land and Waves* :  Emulate rolling land and waving water by modifying the grid.
 To draw waves, `Dynamic Vertex Buffer` is used to update vertex positions on CPU side as time passes (update to Shader Model 5.1).
+* Chapter 08 Lighting
+  * *LitColumns* : ...
+  * *LitWaves* : ...
 * ...